seanbeach/XojoHighlight.js/README.md

 *Default value is `'xojo_code_comment'`*

 ##Example Code
-Example HTML files are included, but for those perusing prior to download the following examples show the ease of using this script.
+Example HTML files are *soon to be* included, but for now...

 ```html
 <html>